King Willem Alexander has been the Netherlands’ head of state for nearly seven years now, but there’s more to him than “just” being king.

 King Willem Alexander works as a pilot for KLM occasionally.
-He began doing this during his mother’s reign, and has said that if he were not a member of the royal family, he would have liked to have been an airline pilot.
+He began doing this during his mother’s reign and has said that if he were not a member of the royal family, he would have liked to have been an airline pilot.
 In 2017, King Willem Alexander revealed that he had actually been flying Cityhopper KLM planes once or twice a month, even after his ascension to the throne.
-In a pilot’s uniform and cap, he was rarely recognised when walking through the airport- though some clever passengers recognised his voice over the intercom.
+In a pilot’s uniform and cap, he was rarely recognized when walking through the airport- through some clever passengers recognized his voice over the intercom.

 7And like any Dutchie, King Willem Alexander also has an interest in water management